Love Balloon

 Love Balloon is the fifth studio album by Australian band Ocean Alley.
 The album was announced in June 2025 alongside its title track, and released on 19 September 2025.

+At the AIR Awards of 2026, The Annex was nominated for Independent Marketing Team of the Year, Cult Logic for Independent Publicity Team of the Year, Nick DiDia for Independent Producer of the Year and Leon Zervos for Independent Mix, Studio or Mastering Engineer of the Year for their work on this album.

 Background and recording

 In October 2024, Ocean Alley released a new single, "Tangerine", the first new music since their 2022 album Low Altitude Living.
 According to lead singer Baden Donegal, the track was inspired by a drive across the Nullarbor, and the "desert and sunsets on that commute, the sky turning orange, or tangerine."

 With the album not yet being announced, the band returned with another track from the album in February 2025, "Left of the Dealer", which the band described as an ode to Creedence Clearwater Revival and Canned Heat.

 On 4 June 2025, the band announced Love Balloon as their fifth studio album, on the same day releasing the album's lead single and namesake track.

 Recorded with Nick DiDia, whose productions credits include albums from Pearl Jam, Rage Against the Machine and Powderfinger, Love Balloon hears the band explore new musical territory.
 Lyrically, the album dives into themes of love, and according to keyboardist and vocalist Lach Galbraith: "Not just the cinematic kind where you're falling head over heels, the full spectrum; joy, hurt, discomfort and disappointment.
 Let's call it the river of love – whether it's with a partner, a friend, or family, you'll never know when it'll get deep, go shallow, or suddenly change course."